gessa2020/CREDIT-CARD-LEAD-PREDICTION/README.md

 Now, the bank is looking for your help in identifying customers that could show higher intent towards a recommended credit card, given:

-This dataset was part of May 2021 Jobathon conducted my analytics vidhya, for more info check:https://datahack.analyticsvidhya.com/contest/job-a-thon-2/
+This dataset was part of May 2021 Jobathon conducted my analytics vidhya, for more info check:(https://datahack.analyticsvidhya.com/contest/job-a-thon-2/)
+You can also check my kaggle notebook for this classification problem.
+[Credit card lead](https://kaggle.com/proff1/credit-card-lead-precision-recall-threshold-probs)